Our Programs

-Huddle up is a community-based program for young adolescents (14- 16-year), that aims to increase knowledge on mental health, promote help seeking behaviour and influence beliefs and attitudes related to identifying and responding to their peers who may be at risk of mental ill-health or cyber bullying.
+Huddle up aims to increase knowledge on mental health, promote help seeking behaviour and influence beliefs and attitudes related to identifying and responding to peers who may be at risk of mental ill-health or cyber bullying.

 MVP

-MVP is a community-based program for young adolescents (14–16-year-old), that aims to increase knowledge on mental health, promote help seeking behaviour and influence beliefs and attitudes related to identifying and responding to their peers who may be at risk of mental ill-health or suicide.
+MVP aims to increase knowledge on mental health, promote help seeking behavior and influence beliefs and attitudes related to identifying and responding to their peers who may be at risk of mental ill-health or suicide.

 Play On